-&lt;sup>1 Family law fees are paid by the person requesting the service.
+&lt;sup>2 Family Law fees are paid by the person requesting the service.

-Part 1: About Australian Practical Superannuation &gt;
+Part 1: About YourChoice Super •

 Part 2: How super works •

-Part 3: Benefits of investing with Australian Practic Superannuation al ►
+Part 3: Benefits of investing with YourChoice Super •

 Part 4: Risks of super &gt;

 Part 5: How we invest your money &gt;

 Part 6: Fees and costs &gt;

 Part 7: How super is taxed &gt;

 Part 8: How to open and operate an Account &gt;

 Part 9: Other important information &gt;

-Part 10: Key definitions &gt;
+Part 10: Key definitions •

 Explanation of fees for optional services Family Law enquiry Pursuant to Family Law, your spouse, a person considering entering into a super agreement with you, or their authorised representative, can request information about your Account.
 Family Law split This applies to splitting the interest in your Account upon receipt of a splitting agreement or Family Court order.
-In specie transfer fee This is a fee charged for in specie transfers of underlying assets from accumulation phase to pension.